Jinwooooo/jinwooooo-blog/_posts/2018-12-30-simple-deduplication.md

 ## Fingerprinting

 It is possible to check if the two files are the same by comparing byte by byte, but that is very inefficient.
 Instead a cryptographic hash (e.g. SHA-1, MD5, etc.) is done on the chunk and compared.
-This approach does create the risk of collision (i.e. same hash value for different files), but the chances are minuscule that hardware crash is more likely to happen than a hash collision.
+This approach does create the risk of collision (i.e. same hash value for different files), but the chances are minuscule that hardware crash is more likely to happen than a hash collision (there are public research papers regarding this topic).

 For deduplication, a specific type of fingerprinting, Rabin-Karp Algorithm (Rabin Fingerprinting), is commonly used.
 It's basically a polynomial representation of data.
 The concept is slightly too complicated to go on length on a blog post, so I strongly suggest the readers to search it up on the internet to get a feel of what it is.